 It used to be that you would pop down the shop to pick up your favourite tipple, or discover new products at the pub or bar.

 A mere ten years ago it was the done thing to go to a bricks and mortar shop to get your drinks.
 You might chat with the guy behind the till or the bartender, getting recommendations and insights.
+This is when technology and drinking weren’t considered in the same sphere, as with most things at the time.

 The culture of drinking was more outside of the home, and if we go back a little further, to before the 2008/2009 financial crash, drinking was very much something you went out to do and to spend money on.